 Energy Plus offers customers a way to support the environment through our Green Option, a program that directly ties consumption with the creation of 100% wind power, one of the cleanest forms of electricity available.
 For about a penny more per kilowatt hour, Green Option customers reduce the nation’s dependence on conventional electricity generated by fossil fuels – while earning their choice of rewards.

-Every kilowatt of electricity our Green Option customers use counts toward the purchase of a Renewable Energy Certificate (REC) - the “currency” of renewable power in the United States.
-One REC is equal to one megawatt hour of electricity.
+Every kilowatt-hour of electricity our Green Option customers use counts toward the purchase of Renewable Energy Certificates (RECs) - the “currency” of renewable electricity production in the United States.
+One REC is equal to one megawatt-hour of electricity.

-Once green power such as wind power is fed into the electric grid, it’s not possible to separate it from other sources of electricity.
+Once renewable electricity such as wind power is fed into the electric grid, it’s not possible to separate it from other sources of electricity.
 So, a credit (REC) is created as a way to account for – and encourage – green energy’s contribution to the grid.
-RECs are sold separately and only one certificate may be issued for each unit of renewable electricity.
-The RECs purchased by Energy Plus support 100% wind-generated power and are certified by the leading organization that authenticates these energy credits.
+RECs are sold separately and only one certificate may be issued for each unit of renewable electricity produced.
+The RECs purchased by Energy Plus support 100% wind-generated power.

 No. The best way to reduce energy consumption is to use less energy.
 Energy credits are just one tool that encourages the creation of smarter, greener power.